thang-dinh/FastHare/README.md

+# Update: New in version 0.8

+Add Python Interface inside the folder Python Package Install using PIP
+- clone this repository
+- `pip install ./python_package`

+More details can be found in python_package/README.md

 # FastHare
 Source code for the paper "FastHare: Fast Hamiltonian Reduction for Large-scale Quantum Annealing, IEEE Int.
 Conf. on Quantum Computing and Engineering (QCE) 2022" https://arxiv.org/abs/2205.05004